Vietnam.vn - Nền tảng quảng bá Việt Nam

 Soybeans may reduce the risk of prostate cancer in high-risk men

 Experts explain that because isoflavones act like estrogen, they bind to estrogen receptors in prostate tissue.
 This reduces cancer growth as well as reduces the proteins that help prostate cancer grow.
-Additionally, some studies have shown that soy protein can improve blood cholesterol levels.
+In addition, some studies show that soy protein can improve blood cholesterol levels.

 There are many ways to incorporate soy into our daily diet.
 Tofu and soy milk are the most popular soy-based foods.
-We can also reap the nutritional benefits of soy by eating soy cakes or taking supplements.
+We can also reap the nutritional benefits of soy by eating soy-based baked goods or taking supplements.

 If men are still wary of soy, there are other ways to protect the prostate and prevent cancer.
 Omega-3 fatty acids have been shown to improve immunity, reduce inflammation, and prevent prostate cancer.
 Foods rich in omega-3 fatty acids include salmon, tuna, and sardines.
 Regular exercise and maintaining a healthy weight can significantly reduce the risk of prostate cancer and many other cancers.